 In some use case there is an overhead time for certain tasks, which can be shared by multiple tasks, of those are consecutively scheduled.
-Basically, the solver receives a discount if it combines those tasks.

-For example when delivering pizza to two different customers, a food delivery service combines both deliveries into a single trip, if those two customers ordered from the same restaurant around the same time and live in the same part of the city.
+For example when delivering pizza to two different customers, a food delivery service combines both deliveries into a single trip, if both customers ordered from the same restaurant around the same time and live in the same part of the city.